heptarch/heptarch.github.io/drafts/will.md

 date:  2026-06-04
 ---

-**June 4, 2026.** *If we live in a simulation, it seems like the simulators could control our thoughts by subtly nudging us towards outcomes they have chosen.
-I give a mathematical proof that we can rest easy, with a form of "computational free will" ensured by complexity theory.*
+**June 4, 2026.** *If we live in a simulation, it seems like simulators could nudge us towards outcomes they choose in advance.
+I explain why we can rest easy, with a form of "computational free will" ensured by complexity theory.*

 ## Introduction